-The management of the mall had some heavy hitters.
+The management of the mall had some heavy hitters on board.
 The president of Polo Park Centre Ltd. was Maitland Steinkopf and its chair was Charles Bronfman.

-At the opening ceremonies Steinkopf announced that an expansion plan to add 30 more stores was already in the works.
+Steinkopf announced at the opening ceremonies that a plan to add 30 more stores was already in the works.

 Polo Park Shopping Centre News Release

 Early images of Polo Park Winnipeg Building index